DirtyHairy/async-mutex/README.md

 semaphore by the specified value, and the callback will only be invoked once the semaphore's value greater or equal to `weight`.

-`runExclusive` accepts a second optional argument `nice`.
-Specifying a higher `nice` value will cause the task to be scheduled after tasks with a lower `nice` value and before tasks with a higher `nice` value. `nice` can be negative and the default is zero.
+`runExclusive` accepts a second optional argument `priority`.
+Specifying a greater value for `priority` tells the scheduler to run this task before other tasks. `priority` can be any real number.
+The default is zero.

 ### Manual locking / releasing